eventkoi/docs/event-submission-fields.md

 ]
 ```

-## Recommended companion fields
+## Optional companion fields

-These are also commonly stored and help keep the event data complete:
+These top-level date fields exist in EventKoi and are commonly present on saved events, but for imports/submissions the primary source of truth should still be `event_days` for standard events or `recurrence_rules` for recurring events.

 ```php
 start_date      = '2026-04-15 18:00:00'